Hybrid Neural Autoencoders for Stimulus Encoding in Visual and Other Sensory Neuroprostheses: Conclusion

 \section{Conclusion}

 In summary, this paper proposes a hybrid autoencoder structure as a general framework for stimulus optimization in sensory neuroprostheses and, as a proof of concept, demonstrates its utility on the prominent example of visual neuroprostheses, drastically outperforming conventional encoding strategies.
-This may prove a promising solution for a variety of neuroprosthetic technologies.
+This constitutes an important step towards the long-standing challenge of restoring high-quality vision to people living with incurable blindness and may prove a promising solution for a variety of neuroprosthetic technologies.